annab101/ElectronLifetimeSBND/README.md

 ## Setup

-To run the macros, set up sbndcode and then compile as
+To run the macros in Main, set up sbndcode and then compile as

 ```bash
 g++ -o macro macro.cpp $(root-config --cflags --glibs) -lMinuit